-(i) Submit to the Yakima County Public Services Department for review and approval, a Stormwater Plan prepared in accordance with criteria identified in this chapter and stamped by an engineer registered in the state of Washington; Contents of the Stormwater Plan are defined in YCC 12.10.250.
+(i) Submit to the Public Services Department for review and approval a Stormwater Plan prepared in accordance with criteria identified in this chapter and stamped by an engineer registered in the state of Washington; Contents of the Stormwater Plan are defined in YCC 12.10.250.

-(ii) Stormwater Plans shall be submitted and approved ~~before~~prior to clearing and grading and prior to issuance of construction permits.
+(ii) Stormwater Plans shall be submitted and approved before construction permits.
 Applicant shall use forms and/or checklists furnished by the county.
-County may inspect site(s) with high potential for sediment transport prior to clearing or grading.
-Grading or building permits shall not be issued for land development subject to this chapter without Yakima County Public Services approval of a Stormwater Plan or site plan, as appropriate.
+Grading or building permits shall not be issued for land development subject to this chapter without County approval of a Stormwater Plan or site plan, as appropriate.